 We welcome applications from outstanding students passionate about learning more about how perceptual biases and developmental achievements in infancy help bootstrap language acquisition.
 Please consult the UBC Psychology Department webpage for instructions on how to apply to a relevant graduate program (Developmental Psychology, Cognitive Psychology, Neuroscience, etc.), and do feel free to let Dr. Janet Werker (Director) know that you are applying.

 We welcome applications from undergraduate students interested in the field of language development in young infants.
 We ask for a year-long commitment (two terms) of at least 9 hours per week.
 New Research Assistants typically join us as volunteers (there may later be funding opportunities available such as the NSERC USRA program), and typically begin with administrative tasks such as data entry, coding, and preparing documents for the next day’s studies.
 For Research Assistants who are punctual, reliable, detail-oriented, and enthusiastic, there is indeed the opportunity for more research-related work as well as a stellar reference letter from Dr. Werker!
-We typically hire new Research Assistants shortly after the beginning of each term (e.g. in September, January, and May).
-To apply, please e-mail a CV, unofficial transcript, and a brief statement of interest to Sav Nijeboer (Research Manager), or drop off your application directly to the Centre.
+We typically begin hiring new Research Assistants just before the beginning of each term (e.g. late summer for the September term).
+To apply, please e-mail a CV, unofficial transcript, and a brief statement of interest to Shania (our Lab Coordinator), or drop off your application directly to the Centre.